TL;DR

 - Instructor authority: track record, past student data, alumni outcomes (“237 students shipped a product”).
 At course prices, your credibility is the product.

-- Cohort vs evergreen: cohort pages lead with “Next cohort June 3” + peer cohort; evergreen leads with “Start tonight” + async support model.
+- Cohort vs evergreen: cohort pages lead with “Next cohort June 3” + peer group; evergreen leads with “Start tonight” + async support model.
 These are not the same page with one swapped line.

 - Social proof: testimonials anchored to specific outcomes (“Week 4 method got me my first $499 sale”), not vague praise.